Muna Aryal Rizal

 Joshua de Bever

 Joshua de Bever earned a BS (honors) with a double major in Physics and Computer Science in 2005 and an MS in Physics in 2007 from the University of Western Ontario.
 While completing his Master’s degree, he designed and fabricated high performance MRI gradient coils.
 Dr. de Bever earned his PhD from the University of Utah where he performed research in Medical Robotics as part of the MR-guided focused ultrasound group.
 With this team, Dr. de Bever helped bring a focused ultrasound device for treating breast cancer to clinical trials.
 His dissertation research included the development of a novel adaptive model-predictive controller for thermal ablation of cancer using focused ultrasound and MR temperature imaging feedback, as well as multiple 3D MR acoustic radiation force imaging techniques.
 Dr. de Bever will be a postdoctoral scholar in Professor Brian Rutt’s laboratory and is pursuing research into thermal cancer therapies in a high-field MRI environment.

-Hamed Arami will receive his Dual PhD in December, 2015 in Materials Science and Engineering (MSE) and Nanotechnology and Molecular Engineering (NTME) from the University of Washington (UW) in 2015.
+Hamed Arami received his Dual PhD in December, 2015 in Materials Science and Engineering (MSE) and Nanotechnology and Molecular Engineering (NTME) from the University of Washington.
 His research interests are development of advanced biomaterials (nanoparticles, hydrogels and scaffolds) for biomedical imaging, targeted therapy, tissue engineering and regenerative medicine.
 His PhD research was aimed at the development of multifunctional nanoparticle tracers for a new imaging technique called Magnetic Particle Imaging (MPI) and their applications in cancer diagnosis and cardiovascular imaging.
 Combining MPI with other imaging modalities, such as Magnetic Resonance Imaging (MRI) and Near Infra-Red Fluorescent (NIRF) imaging, he also studied immune response, pharmacokinetics and biodistribution of these nanoparticles and developed chemical approaches to prolong the blood circulation half-life of the MPI tracers in animal models.
 During his SCIT fellowship, he will work in Prof. Gambhir’s lab to study the role of cancer stem cells on tumors drug resistance and recurrence using intravital microscopy.
 He also uses iron oxide nanoparticles for targeted differentiation therapy of the cancer stem cells and uses magnetic and fluorescent imaging techniques to track the nanoparticles in animal models.